808kevin/808kevin.github.io/essays/A3blog.md

 2.Any notable shortcomings, bugs, problems, or additional features not implemented?

 Some additional features not impletemented would be a logout button, a thing where it shows a cart has been edited, personalization on every page after logging in (I only have it on the invoice), and also thing where it shows a person is logged in.
 Another thing is in the cart there's not a way to edit the quantities or remove them, the way I did it was where it just took you back to the products page to edit the products there.
+A shortcoming would be the user logging in and stuff, different users could switch and the products would still stay the same.

 3.What was your biggest project risk and how was it managed?